At Warrah, your values are important as well as your skills and experience.

 complex medical and health needs.

-- Highly developed interpersonal, communication and problem solving skills with the capacity to build and maintain effective and positive working
+- Highly developed interpersonal, communication and problem solving skills with the capacity to build and maintain effective and positive working relationships.

 - A knowledge and awareness of the National Disability Insurance Scheme (NDIS) achieving valuable outcomes for individuals.